 What sources of finance do accountants recommend?

-The study of 1,922 SME accountants revealed that 66 percent recommend external sources of finance to their clients.
+The study of 1,922 SME accountants revealed that 66 percent recommend external sources of finance, including open banking, to their clients.
 Although those recommendations were tailored based on the particular needs of each business, it did reveal that UK accountants were more willing to recommend some funding types than others.

 Perhaps not surprisingly, just over half of the respondents (50.8 percent) said they would refer their clients to a bank if they required external funding.
-However, less predictable was that more than a third of accountants (36.3 percent) said they would recommend an invoice finance provider ahead of a business loan.
+However, less predictable was that more than a third of accountants (36.3 percent) said they would recommend an invoice finance provider ahead of a revenue based loan or any other types of business loan.

 Some of the accountants canvassed said they do not currently recommend external funding to their clients at all.
 The main reason they gave for their reluctance was a lack of understanding of the different finance options.
 Some said sourcing appropriate finance took too much time and created a high cost burden, while others did not want the additional administrative stress of managing the relationship between the lender and their client.